Muramasa: The Demon Blade: Release

 Muramasa was announced at the 2007 Tokyo Game Show (TGS) under the title Oboro Muramasa Yōtōden (朧村正妖刀伝), alongside its intended platform, setting and gameplay mechanics.
 After its announcement, information releases about the game virtually stopped, and an April 2008 report by Famitsu reported the game's development was "struggling", although no details were revealed.
 Muramasa was reintroduced at TGS 2008 under its Japanese title, along with its planned release window in 2009 and details on its characters and story.
-The game released in Japan on April 9, 2009, published by Marvelous Entertainment.
-It was released as part of Nintendo Channel's budget game line-up in January 2010, and re-released on the Virtual Console for Wii U in July 2015.
+The game was released in Japan on April 9, 2009, published by Marvelous Entertainment.
+It was released as part of Nintendo Channel's budget game line-up in January 2010, and re-released for download on Wii U via Nintendo eShop in July 2015.

-It was announced for a release in North America under the title Muramasa: The Demon Blade in October 2008 for a release the following year.
-The game was originally being published by Xseed Games, but in April 2009 they announced that they were dropping the title from their schedule.
+A North American version under the title Muramasa: The Demon Blade was later published.
+The game was originally being published by Xseed Games, but in April 2009 they dropped the title from their schedule.
 Publishing rights were transferred to Ignition Entertainment.
-Ignition Entertainment later explained that it was in competition with Xseed and Atlus to acquire the American publishing rights, and after seeing Muramasa at TGS 2008 they were encouraged to apply for the rights.
+Ignition later explained that it was in competition with Xseed and Atlus to acquire the American publishing rights, and after seeing Muramasa at TGS 2008 they were encouraged to apply for the rights.
 The change between publishers was an internal agreement between Xseed, their parent company Marvelous USA, and Ignition.
 The situation was amicably resolved as Xseed already had a large number of Wii titles lined up, and giving Muramasa to another publisher allowed multiple titles not to be overlooked when it came to Western publicity.
-The game released in North America on September 8, 2009.
+The game was released in North America on September 8, 2009.
 The game's localization was done by external localization companies in close collaboration with Ignition Entertainment.
 Due to the game's strong Japanese atmosphere, it was seen as a hard sell in the West, but during localization a lot of work went into preserving it rather than adjusting it for Western tastes.
 Due to this, the game was not dubbed into English, but instead retained its Japanese voice track while text was localized.
 An aspect Ignition worked hard with was to make sure the localization was of good quality by working closely with their chosen localization partners.
 This was due to backlash received by fans and critics over the "lackluster" localization of Lux-Pain, which had been beyond their control during development.